Lizdtre/Oceanus/README.md

 * Ocean Variability: How varied the ocean terrain is, from endless deep ocean to regular ocean generation

 ---
-Also checkout [One Survival Island](https://modrinth.com/datapack/one-survival-island) by Klinbee
+Also check out [One Survival Island](https://modrinth.com/datapack/one-survival-island) by Klinbee.

-Credit to [Uni](https://github.com/unnecessarymb) for the vanilla coordinate density function
+Credit to [Uni](https://github.com/unnecessarymb) for the vanilla coordinate density function.

 ## Examples